HackYourFuture/React/week3/LESSONPLAN.md

 - Context provides a way to pass data through the component tree without having to pass props down manually at every level.
 - Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.

 _Show instance of how to create `context`, pass down the `Provider` and `Consumer` and show the value.
-After, have the students do the same_
+After, have the trainees do the same_